Install and Setup Ceph Storage Cluster on Ubuntu 22.04

 Ceph Dashboard;

-ceph dashboard
+ceph reef dashboard

 Under the Cluster Menu, you can see quite other details; hosts, disks, OSDs etc.